metallb/metallb/website/content/release-notes/_index.md

 - BGP connections can now specify a password for TCP MD5 secured BGP sessions. ([#215](https://github.com/google/metallb/issues/215))
 - MetalLB is now available as a Helm package in the "stable" Helm repository.
-Note that, due to code review delay, it may take a few days after a release before the Helm package is updated. ([#177](https://github.com/google/metallb/issues/177))
+Note that, due to code review delay, it may take several days after a release before the Helm package is updated. ([#177](https://github.com/google/metallb/issues/177))